opengovernment/askthem/README.md

     bundle exec rake influenceexplorer:biographies

+## Data Quality

+We provide a number of scripts for checking the quality and consistency of a Billy database.
+You can run e.g. the `code-lists.js` validator with:

+    mongo DATABASE_NAME script/sanity/sanity.js script/sanity/code-lists.js

 ## Bugs?
 Questions?

 This project's main repository is on GitHub: [http://github.com/opengovernment/opengovernment-local](http://github.com/opengovernment/opengovernment-local), where your contributions, forks, bug reports, feature requests, and feedback are greatly welcomed.